cf-toolsuite/cf-butler/README.md

 As mentioned previously the policy file must adhere to a naming convention

 * a filename ending with `-LP.json` encapsulates an individual [LegacyPolicy](src/main/java/io/pivotal/cfapp/domain/LegacyPolicy.java)

 See additional property requirements in Query policies and the aforementioned sample Github repository.

+#### Endpoint Policies

+Endpoint policies are useful when you want to exercise any of the available GET endpoints and have the results sent to one or more designated email recipients.

+As mentioned previously the policy file must adhere to a naming convention

+* a filename ending with `-EP.json` encapsulates an individual [EndpointPolicy](src/main/java/io/pivotal/cfapp/domain/EndpointPolicy.java)

+See additional property requirements in Query policies and the aforementioned sample Github repository.